 - Compatible with Mac and PC

-While it ranks in at a slightly higher price point than its larger alternative, it’s got just as many features.
-It comes with a 1920×1080 display over a 13.3” screen, offering around 5 hours of battery life and 2GB of RAM.
+The Wacom Cintiq Pro 24 is made for professionals, or those looking for an animation drawing tablet.
+It does come in at a slightly higher price point than its larger alternative, but it’s got just as many features.
+It comes with a 4K resolution (3840 x 2160) over a 24” screen.

-Overall this is a top-quality, compact tablet that’s great to use flat on a desk, at an angle or in even in your lap, which won’t leave you feeling drained or strained after a hard day’s work with it.
+Overall this is a top-quality, compact tablet that’s great to use flat on a desk, at an angle, or even in your lap, which won’t leave you feeling drained or strained after a hard day’s work with it.

 - Great response time